 اللَّه إِلَى الْأَسَد فَعَطَسَ فَخَرَجَتْ الْهِرَّ

-Back in Hayat Al-Qulub, the folktale-like story on the Ark continues.
-The elephant sneezes, and two pigs came out of its nostrils:
+Back in Hayat Al-Qulub, the folktale dramatization on the Ark continues.
+Noah pats an elephant.
+The elephant sneezes and two pigs comes out of its nostrils:

 “Then Nuh patted